ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

+## v0.41
++ Added Shears to the IRON_TOOLS item tag, which in turn makes it make the proper metallic sound when crafted.
++ Improved the crafting sound code even more and made sure it works in shift-click item retrieval as well.
++ Moved the crafting sounds of tools/items to be added by BTWR: Core.

 ## v0.40
 + Improved the code for the crafting sounds for items & made that a separate system.
 + Tried fixing mod version check failing problem on older versions by removing "SNAPSHOT" in the string that checks the version in the code.
++ Updated to Fabric API 0.114.0

 ## v0.39-SNAPSHOT
 + Changed the btwr-ds mod id to be btwr_ds in some places that had the old one.